apache/pulsar/site2/docs/security-athenz.md

 In a [decentralized Athenz system](https://github.com/yahoo/athenz/blob/master/docs/dev_decentralized_access.md) there is both an [authori**Z**ation **M**anagement **S**ystem](https://github.com/yahoo/athenz/blob/master/docs/setup_zms.md) (ZMS) server and an  [authori**Z**ation **T**oken **S**ystem](https://github.com/yahoo/athenz/blob/master/docs/setup_zts.md) (ZTS) server.

 To begin, you need to set up Athenz service access control.
 You should create domains for the *provider* (which provides some resources to other services with some authentication/authorization policies) and the *tenant* (which is provisioned to access some resources in a provider).
-In this case, the provider corresponds to the Pulsar service itself and the tenant corresponds to each application using Pulsar (typically, a {% popover property %} in Pulsar).
+In this case, the provider corresponds to the Pulsar service itself and the tenant corresponds to each application using Pulsar (typically, a [tenant](reference-terminology.md#tenant) in Pulsar).

 ### Create the tenant domain and service

-On the {% popover tenant %} side, you need to:
+On the [tenant](reference-terminology.md#tenant) side, you need to:

 1. Create a domain, such as `shopping`
 2. Generate a private/public key pair
 3. Create a service, such as `some_app`, on the domain with the public key

-Note that the private key generated in step 2 needs to be specified when the Pulsar client connects to the {% popover broker %} (see client configuration examples for [Java](client-libraries-java.md#tls-authentication) and [C++](client-libraries-cpp.md#tls-authentication)).
+Note that the private key generated in step 2 needs to be specified when the Pulsar client connects to the [broker](reference-terminology.md#broker) (see client configuration examples for [Java](client-libraries-java.md#tls-authentication) and [C++](client-libraries-cpp.md#tls-authentication)).

 For more specific steps involving the Athenz UI, please refer to [this doc](https://github.com/yahoo/athenz/blob/master/docs/example_service_athenz_setup.md#client-tenant-domain).